Chemotherapy and pregnancy

 Breast cancer and chemotherapy in pregnancy

 You may have chemotherapy before or after surgery to remove breast cancer.
-Doctors use the same drugs they give to women with breast cancer who are not pregnant.
-You usually have either of the following anthracycline drugs with other chemotherapy drugs:
+Doctors will use the same chemotherapy drugs they would give to someone with breast cancer who is not pregnant.

 - doxorubicin (Adriamycin®)